matyipeter/casino/README.md

 - password change with built in auth view (template requires styling)
 - transactionhistory listing on account page
 - account page should be better looking on desktop

+# 4.
+- new app: games
+- there is 1 game so far (slots)
+- slots backend is almost solid (extra features need to be added and some fixes)
+- slots template is inital, the whole template needs work (slot machine, animations, data, etc.)
+- the game itself should be upgraded in the future (reasonable odds, bet input, multiple winning conditions, etc.)